9 Normality Assumption

 9.2 Maximum Likelihood Estimation

-\[ \mathcal{L}(\boldsymbol{\beta}, \sigma^2 | \mathbf{y}) = N(\mathbf{y}| \mathbf{X}\mathbf{y}, \sigma^2 \mathbf{I}) \] Then this means that:
+\[ \mathcal{L}(\boldsymbol{\beta}, \sigma^2 \mid \mathbf{y}) = N(\mathbf{y} \mid \mathbf{X}\boldsymbol{\beta}, \sigma^2 \mathbf{I}), \]

 \[\begin{align*} \mathcal{L}(\boldsymbol{\beta}, \sigma^2 | \mathbf{y}) &= (2 \pi)^{-\frac{n}{2}} |\sigma^2 \mathbf{I}|^{-\frac{1}{2}} \exp\left\{ -\frac{1}{2}(\mathbf{y}- \mathbf{X}\boldsymbol{\beta})'(\sigma^2 \mathbf{I})^{-1}(\mathbf{y}- \mathbf{X}\boldsymbol{\beta}) \right\} \\ &= (2 \pi)^{-\frac{n}{2}} (\sigma^2)^{-\frac{n}{2}} |\mathbf{I}| \exp\left\{ -\frac{1}{2}(\mathbf{y}- \mathbf{X}\boldsymbol{\beta})'\frac{\mathbf{I}}{\sigma^2}(\mathbf{y}- \mathbf{X}\boldsymbol{\beta}) \right\} \\ &= (2 \pi \sigma^2)^{-\frac{n}{2}} \exp\left\{ -\frac{1}{2 \sigma^2}(\mathbf{y}- \mathbf{X}\boldsymbol{\beta})'(\mathbf{y}- \mathbf{X}\boldsymbol{\beta}) \right\} \\ &= (2 \pi \sigma^2)^{-\frac{n}{2}} \exp\left\{ -\frac{1}{2 \sigma^2}(\mathbf{y}- \mathbf{X}\boldsymbol{\beta})'(\mathbf{y}- \mathbf{X}\boldsymbol{\beta}) \right\} \\ &= (2 \pi \sigma^2)^{-\frac{n}{2}} \exp\left\{ -\frac{1}{2 \sigma^2}(\mathbf{y}- \mathbf{X}\boldsymbol{\beta})'(\mathbf{y}- \mathbf{X}\boldsymbol{\beta}) \right\} \\ \end{align*}\]

-\[(\mathbf{y}- \mathbb{E}[\mathbf{y}])'(\mathbf{y}- \mathbb{E}[\mathbf{y}]) = \hat{\mathbf{e}}'\hat{\mathbf{e}} + (\hat{\mathbf{y}} - \mathbb{E}[\hat{\mathbf{y}}])'(\hat{\mathbf{y}} - \mathbb{E}[\hat{\mathbf{y}}])\] that is:
+\[ (\mathbf{y} - \mathbb{E}[\mathbf{y}])'(\mathbf{y} - \mathbb{E}[\mathbf{y}]) = \hat{\mathbf{e}}'\hat{\mathbf{e}} + (\hat{\mathbf{y}} - \mathbb{E}[\hat{\mathbf{y}}])'(\hat{\mathbf{y}} - \mathbb{E}[\hat{\mathbf{y}}]), \]

 \[\begin{align*} \mathcal{L}(\boldsymbol{\beta}, \sigma^2 | \mathbf{y}) &= (2 \pi \sigma^2)^{-\frac{n}{2}} \exp\left\{ -\frac{1}{2 \sigma^2}(\mathbf{y}- \mathbf{X}\boldsymbol{\beta})'(\mathbf{y}- \mathbf{X}\boldsymbol{\beta}) \right\} \\ &= (2 \pi \sigma^2)^{-\frac{n}{2}} \exp\left\{ -\frac{\hat{\mathbf{e}}'\hat{\mathbf{e}}}{2 \sigma^2} -\frac{(\hat{\boldsymbol{\beta}} - \boldsymbol{\beta})'\mathbf{X}\mathbf{X}( \hat{\boldsymbol{\beta}} - \boldsymbol{\beta})}{2 \sigma^2} \right\} \\ \end{align*}\]